Martin's Blog

 I spent the weekend at the Edinburgh Lindy Exchange, a much bigger dancing experience, and now feel like I’ve had plenty for a while.
 After that, I’m back in Cambridge and there is lots to be done now in preparing for the Cambridge Lindy Exchange for which we’ve had lots more bookings following ELX.

-no comments Tags , ,
+no comments Tags lindy, travel, website

 IMO training camp

-Posted by martin on Thursday, 10 April 2008 at 20:03
+Posted by Martin Orr on Thursday, 10 April 2008 at 20:03

-I have been back in Cambridge for a week now, having come back for the "Maths Olympiad":http://www.bmoc.maths.org/ training camp which ran last Thursday to Monday.
-My role was to discuss things with the school-age students when they needed someone with more mathematical experience, and especially to hang around in problem sessions and provide hints.
-Of course that assumes that I can do the problems myself - sometimes greater mathematical maturity makes that easier, sometimes it has got harder because I am out of practice with Olympiad style problems.
 I also took a session on Euclidean geometry, the first time I have attempted to teach a group of people maths.
 This was quite easy teaching, because mostly I just had to give out a sheet of problems and let people try them.
 (I have collected up a couple of thousand problems from the IMO training I have gone through over the years, so I had plenty to choose from.)
 I did start off by spending about 10 minutes revising the basic facts about Euclidean transformations, which would have been familiar to most people, and then showing them one particular nice transformation which noone seemed to know (despite it being quite useful - I even used it in the 2005 IMO).
-My attempt to prove the properties of this treansformation interactively was not too successful, as people proposed a different proof from what I knew, and I was not fast enough to keep up.
-I now have two weeks in Cambridge until term starts.
-This weekend I am going to the "London Lindy Exchange":http://www.londonlindyexchange.com/.
+My attempt to prove the properties of this transformation interactively was not too successful, as people proposed a different proof from what I knew, and I was not fast enough to keep up.

-no comments Tags , ,
+no comments Tags imo, lindy, teaching

 Lent 2008

-Posted by martin on Tuesday, 19 February 2008 at 17:09
+Posted by Martin Orr on Tuesday, 19 February 2008 at 17:09

-Well it seems I have let it go for ages without posting anything.
-It is now week 5, which means we are just over half way through down.
-This term I am just doing four courses, because I didn't want to work as hard as I had to for last year's six courses.
 The courses are: Algebraic Topology (using algebraic techniques to show that different types of object cannot be deformed into each other), Set Theory and Logic (formalising logic and the foundations of mathematics), Geometry and Groups (symmetries in normal 2 and 3 dimensional space, and the more exotic world of hyperbolic space - lots of this appears in Escher's pictures) and Number Fields (how concepts like prime numbers generalise to bigger sets of numbers than the usual integers).
 It becomes increasingly difficult to give one sentence descriptions of the courses as they build up on top of earlier concepts (e.g. topological spaces).
-Last week I just stepped down as President of the Music Society.
-It was fun and I learnt a lot from it, but it was also hard work and I am quite relieved to give it up.
-I am confident that Vicky and the new committee will do a very good job.
-I have also recently become Treasurer of the Cambridge Lindy Hoppers.

-no comments Tags , ,
+no comments Tags lindy, tcms, tripos

 Archives